raycast/extensions/extensions/dictionary/README.md

 # Web Dictionaries

-Search any words with multiple online dictionaries or translation engines in one place -- lightweight, zero dependencies.
+Search any word with multiple online dictionaries or translation engines in one place—lightweight, zero dependencies.

 ## Features